mactul/powermake/documentation.md

 > [!IMPORTANT]
-> First thing first, by default vscode doesn't use the `compile_commands.json`.
+> First thing first, by default VS Code doesn't use the `compile_commands.json`.
 > If you are using `python makefile.py --generate-vscode` that's not a problem, because it generates a local settings.json that tells vscode to use this file.
 > However, if you are not using the `--generate-vscode` option, we recommend adding `"C_Cpp.default.compileCommands": ".vscode/compile_commands.json"` in your User Settings json file (Ctrl + Shift + P > search "settings" > click on "Preferences: Open User Settings (JSON)")